Salesforce (CRM) Investment Thesis

 Long-term (12–18+ months)

-Bull case to $325–$350 if AI revenue reaccelerates growth to 15%+.
-Agentforce crosses $1B+ standalone ARR.
-Complete multiple re-rating as "AI beneficiary" narrative takes hold.
+Bull case to $350+ if Agentforce ARR exceeds $2B and organic revenue reaccelerates to double-digits.
+Complete multiple re-rating from ~14x to 20x+ forward P/E as "AI beneficiary" narrative takes hold. $63B FY30 path validates platform strategy.

 Catalysts & Key Dates